edenia/docs.edenia.com/docs/engineering-culture.md

 Healthy, happy people perform better.
 We encourage exercising, arts, good rest and time away from the computer to recharge and avoid burnout.

 We organize work-aways at the beach periodically with a program called [EOSurf](https://eosurf.com/).
+Our [agile methodologies](/docs/agile-methodologies) and [pair programming practices](/docs/pair-mob-programming) make these remote collaborations highly effective.

 ### Automation of Repetitive Tasks

 Automation is at the top of our priorities, everything from scaffolding to code optimization, testing, deploy and delivery.
+Our [DevOps practices](/docs/devops) and [developer tools](/docs/developer-tools) support this automation-first approach.

 ### Open Source Projects

 We promote participation in open source projects we use as well as open sourcing our projects and tooling.
+Learn more about our [open source guidelines](/docs/open-source-guidelines) and explore our [open source projects](/docs/open-source-projects).

 ### Lightweight Agility

 We work with an lean agile methodology to deliver the highest amount of value as fast as possible.
 We keep what works best and discard rigid rules that can be more trouble than they're worth.
 We value agile principles over practices.
+Explore our comprehensive guide to [agile methodologies](/docs/agile-methodologies) and [Flight methodology](/docs/flight-methodology).

 ### Participation in the Local Development Communities